AmeliaSZK/CoulAdj-Java-CLI/README.md

     ```bash
     $ java -jar ./CoulAdj.jar "path/to/image.png" "path/to/results.tsv"
     ```
-*   The 3 arguments form is to use the `dont-relate-diagonals` option:
+*   The 3 arguments form is to use the `--dont-relate-diagonals` option:
     - **1st** must be `--dont-relate-diagonals`.
     - **2nd** must be filepath to **image** file.
     - **3rd** must be filepath to **results** TSV file.